 maintenance and development of electronic real estate recording, including the migration, conversion, and preservation of data over time.
-15. Consider the implications of integrating existing paper, microfilm, microfiche, and optical methods of storing real estate documents with any digital, encrypted, or other document formats that the ERER Task Force recommends, to help make access to and searches of the real estate recording system as seamless and uniform as possible. existing document images.
+15. Consider the implications of integrating existing paper, microfilm, microfiche, and optical methods of storing real estate documents with any digital, encrypted, or other document formats that the ERER Task Force recommends, to help make access to and searches of the real estate recording system as seamless and uniform as possible. document images.
 How do you provide access to existing documents and to e-recorded documents?
 Is there a difference in accessibility or processes to access these records?
 Are all images sent electronically being archived?
 Do you archive XML data along with the archived image?
 TS: 13.
 Consider how to build a framework for sharing and communicating information that would rely on existing, recognized policies and standards for technology, metadata, or data, and that would best support and improve procedures for recording, gaining access to, searching, preserving and retrieving real estate records.
 Recommended Standards: Adopt the best practice workflows as Minnesota standards.
 Adopt the satisfaction and closing package use cases as Minnesota standards.
 Adopt the satisfaction, certificate of release, deed, assignment, certificate of real estate value, and affidavit of purchaser for Torrens property as Minnesota standards.
 Adopt the data element list as Minnesota standards.
 Did you find the schema useful?
 Did you have to make significant changes to the schema as presented?
 If yes what were those?
 What elements of the schema, workflow, data elements, use cases or standards have presented issues in your county and processes?
 TS: Same questions 14.
 Consider developing performance standards for electronic management of real estate records that do not specify particular hardware or software applications.
-Recommended Standards: • Document standards must be created using technology that is platform neutral.
+Recommended Standards: Document standards must be created using technology that is platform neutral.
 Is your application free to accept filings from a Trusted Submitter using a different technology platform?
 From which Trusted Submitters and what platform do they use?
 Are there any issues with your transmitions?
 TS: Is your filing software able to submit to any county's technology?
 What counties are you working with and what platform do they use?
 Are there any issues with your transmittions?
-Recommended Standards: Phase 2 Issues: 16.
-Consider the many ancillary functions that are Implement escrow accounts part of the real estate with business partners for recording process, including How does your e-system flag a payment of taxes and fees. document as a split?
-Is this process for example (i) collection of working well? deed and mortgage registry taxes; recording, well and Recommended Standards: conservation fees; special Does the manual recording process Implement a process for assessments and past-due real seem to be the best work around? identifying divisions or splits estate taxes; and Green Acres and removing them from the amounts, (ii) disclosure of electronic recording process, information regarding wells TS: NA so that they can be manually and waste disposal systems, recorded. (iii) subdivision of land and lot-splitting, (iv) filing of Affidavits of Purchaser and Examiner's Directives in the Torrens system, and (v) with respect to real estate conveyances, verification of the tax parcel number; determination of the assessed value of the real estate; and disclosure of the name and address of the new taxpayer.
+What modifications did you have to make to transmit to another county once implemented?
+Phase 2 Issues: Recommended Standards: 16.
+Consider the many ancillary functions that are Implement escrow accounts with part of the real estate business partners for payment of How does your e-system flag a recording process, including taxes and fees document as a split?
+Is this process for example (i) collection of working well? deed and mortgage registry taxes; recording, well and Recommended Standards: conservation fees; special Does the manual recording process assessments and past-due real Implement a process for seem to be the best work around? identifying divisions or splits and estate taxes: and Green Acres removing them from the amounts, (ii) disclosure of electronic recording process, so information regarding wells Do the escrow accounts work for that they can be manually and waste disposal systems, collecting funds in different recorded (iii) subdivision of land and departments? lot-splitting, (iv) filing of Affidavits of Purchaser and Examiner's Directives in the TS: Are the fees the same as what Torrens system, and (v) with you had calculated?
+If not, why? respect to real estate conveyances, verification of the tax parcel number; determination of the assessed value of the real estate: and disclosure of the name and address of the new taxpayer.